The-AI-Alliance/eval-ref-stack/docs/index.markdown

 Specifically, [Evaluation Is for Everyone](https://the-ai-alliance.github.io/trust-safety-evals/){:target="_blank"} is aimed at making it easy for developers to find and deploy the AI trust and safety evaluations they need, analogous to how [_cybersecurity_]({{site.glossaryurl}}/#security){:target="glossary"} capabilities must be included in all modern applications.
 The appropriate set of evaluations would run on the reference stack.

-Similarly, [Achieving Confidence in Enterprise AI Applications](https://the-ai-alliance.github.io/ai-application-testing/){:target="_blank"} addresses a current gap in AI-enabled application development; how to test that the applications behave as designed, when generative AI models are inherently _probabilistic_, instead of _deterministic_.
+Similarly, [Testing Generative AI Applications](https://the-ai-alliance.github.io/ai-application-testing/){:target="_blank"} addresses a current gap in AI-enabled application development; how to test that the applications behave as designed, when generative AI models are inherently _probabilistic_, instead of _deterministic_.
 The same evaluation tools AI experts use to evaluate models for trust and safety concerns can be applied to this problem.
 In other words, custom evaluations need to be written that test individual use cases and related requirements, and integrated into familiar test suites.
 In part, the _confidence_ project will help educate developers on how to use these tools effectively in combination with the testing and quality assurance (QA) tools they already use.

 **Figure 1** also shows several possible components in the reference stack.
 We dive into the details in [Reference Stack Details]({{site.baseurl}}/ref-stack/ref-stack).